Frequently Asked Questions

-- Pelican accuired Hardigg Industries (makers of Storm cases) in 2009.
+A: Pelican acquired Hardigg Industries (makers of Storm cases) in 2009.
 Now "Pelican-Storm" these cases are similar in size and price, but offer a slightly different look.
-See the link above for style differences.
+See the link below for style differences.

 Q: What materials are the cases made from ?